White Pelicans at Freedom Pointe Lake

 We have a few Wood Storks here all year around but we do see more of these big birds in the winter months.
 The Wood Storks are usually seen in very small groups or as singles.
 I think I have only seen a larger group of maybe around a dozen Wood Storks together once here.
 Wood Storks mostly will hunt by scooping with their large sturdy bill into the water or softer mud.
 They eat small aquatic animals, aquatic insects, aquatic mollusks and these birds will occasionally eat grains roots and seeds.

-Last night and this morning I went out safely and took some pictures of birds and the little lakes.
-Here are a few of those photographs.
 Please click on the thumbnail image to see the slightly larger version of the picture.
 Enjoy!

 Great Blue Heron

-Please click on the thumbnail image to see the slightly larger version of the photo.
+Please click on each thumbnail picture of the Double-crested Cormorants (and a pair of Hooded Mergansers in the background) to see the slightly larger version of the photo.
 Enjoy!